vncsms/Metin2FishBot/README.md

    <img src="/images/atum.png" width="300">

 - To quit the bot you need to select the newly created window and press `q` or kill its execution in the command prompt.
-- Every time you want to execute the bot remenber to open as ADMIN e activate the virtualenv `metin2\Scripts\activate`.
+- Every time you want to execute the bot remenber to open CMD console as ADMIN and activate the virtualenv `metin2\Scripts\activate`.

 ## Text detect